 Cambodia is still relatively undeveloped, and benefits from large tracts of pristine broadleaf tropical rainforest.
 Much of the country is mountainous and the peaks typically benefit from cooler and moister weather than the lowland savannah areas.

 While much of Cambodia shares land borders with a number of powerful neighbours such as Thailand and Vietnam it still benefits from a stunning coastline on its southern border.
 Here white sandy beaches backed by forest-clad hills make for a welcome beach experience.

-In the mid 1860’s Cambodia was colonized by the French, who remained here until independence in 1953.
-In that century of occupation the French introduced not only their language to the people but also a measure of Christian religion.
+In the mid-1860’s Cambodia was colonized by the French, who remained here until independence in 1953.
+In that century of occupation, the French introduced not only their language to the people but also a measure of the Christian religion.
 That said, Christianity is still a minority religion while Buddhism remains the national passion.
 It is also responsible for some of the most stunning temples found anywhere in the world.

 Only twenty years after independence and Cambodia was unlucky enough to experience the tail end of the Vietnam War, something that resulted in the country being heavily shelled.
 The remoteness of many rural areas of the country, the volume of ordnance dropped upon it and the costs of clean-up mean that unexploded landmines and bombs are still ubiquitous.
 Even today one in every 290 people in Cambodia is an amputee.

 For this reason, it is advised that visitors stick to well-worn paths and roads where they can be certain of their safety.
 Venturing “off piste” is not recommended for this very reason, and fresh explosions happen on an almost daily basis.
 Some of the poorer Cambodians have even resorted to using unexploded shells as building materials with which to build their homes.